Shadow Star (novel): Plot

 The Deceiver pursues Elora to Angwyn, the city she grew up in.
 Elora notices the delegation who were frozen as they were about to witness her ascension to Queen of the twelve realms.
-(Note: As depicted in Shadow Moon (novel).)
+(Note: As depicted in Shadow Moon.)
 This makes her pause despite being consumed by the Malevoiy, who she notes were not invited to the ceremony.
 Meanwhile, Thorn, Rool, Franjean, Khory and the constructors travel to Nockmaar.
 Thorn and the Nelywns activate their own resonator, which opens a portal between Nockmaar and Angwyn, the world's two strongest points of magic.
 Khory kills Elora, whose body is brought - along with The Deceiver - into Nockmaar.
 The resonator also allows the Malevoiy to re-enter the realm of flesh.
 As they attack, Elora is resurrected as herself, shedding her Malevoiy aspects.
 The Caliban arrives before being stripped of his magical disguise by the device.
 It is revealed that he is the Commander who betrayed Khory to the Malevoiy in her former life.
 Khory and him fight before the former gains the upper hand.

 Elora learns that when Bavmorda attempted to banish her to the thirteenth night when she was an infant, (Note: As depicted in the 1988 film Willow.) the spell created two versions of the future and two Eloras - her and The Deceiver.
 Elora joins with the latter, who has given in to despair, and learns what drove her to evil.
 In The Deceiver's timeline, she had a happy upbringing, ascended to Queen, and tried to rule the realms.
 However, she saw deceit at every turn, leading her to exterminate the realms, including the Malevoiy and dragons.
 The resonator also reveals to Elora that Calan Dineer is her father.
 Elora shows her dark twin the way to hope, and they release the dragon egg, giving birth to a new generation of dreams.
 Elora realizes that she was never meant to rule the Twelve realms, but give them hope, persuade them to work together.
 The dragon fire reduces Nockmaar to molten rock, eliminating the Malevoiy threat and leaving flowers that resemble the triumphant heroes.

 Six months later, the Shadow War is over.
 Elora leads a happy life trouping as singer and dancer, providing hope to those who need it.
 She reminisces on her experiences of all twelve realms with Thorn, Anakerie, Khory, Rool, Franjean, Anele and Bastian, whose stories "have only just begun".

+Reception

+A review in Library Journal said that the book "serves up a wealth of sword and sorcery as well as a host of memorable, larger-than-life characters".